Table of Contents

-- …there are no selection effects (favouring certain genotypes).
+- There are no selection effects (favoring certain genotypes).

 These prerequisites only apply to a shorter observation period.
-Changes in the gene pool always occur over a longer period of time.
+Changes in the gene pool always occur over longer periods of time.

-Question: In a population, the dominant allele is present with a frequency of 60 % in the gene pool.
-What does the distribution of the possible genotypes within the population look like?
+Question: In a population, the dominant allele is present with a frequency of 60% in the gene pool.
+How does the distribution of the possible genotypes within the population look like?

 Selection and coincidence

-Over longer periods of time, the gene pool of a population always changes: Genes are imported or change due to coincidental new mutations.
-Natural selection favours individuals with a genetic composition that secures the survival and reproduction chances or even increases them.
+Over longer periods of time, the gene pool of a population always changes – genes are imported or change due to coincidental new mutations.
+Natural selection favors individuals with a genetic composition that secures the survival and reproduction chances or even increases them.
 Their genes will occupy a growing share of the gene pool over a longer period of time.

 If the genes that offer survival advantages are dominant, they spread rapidly.
-On the other hand, dominant genes that are disadvantageous for the individual, disappear quickly.
-Recessive gene remain longer in a population.
+On the other hand, dominant genes that are disadvantageous to the individual, disappear quickly.
+Recessive genes remain longer in a population.

-Sickle cell anemia represents an example for a regionally frequent gene defect, which offers its carriers a selective advantage.
-Sickle cell anemia, a hemolytic anemia, is especially prevalent among black Africans.
-Heterozygous carriers, who carry the HbS gene, have a higher resistance to malaria than non-carriers.
+Sickle cell anemia is an example of a regionally frequent gene defect, which offers its carriers a selective advantage.
+Sickle cell anemia, hemolytic anemia, is especially prevalent among black Africans.
+Heterozygous carriers, who carry the sickle hemoglobin (HbS) gene, have a higher resistance to malaria than non-carriers.
 Thus, through their selective advantages, the conductors in malaria-endemic regions receive a high share of the HbS gene in the gene pool of the population.

-If a smaller group isolates itself from a population, splits off and reproduces, a genetic drift is more than likely.
-If a genetic drift develops in a new colony, it is referred to as founder effect.
-Tay-Sachs disease is an example for the founder effect: This disease is especially common among Ashkenazic Jews in the USA.
+If a smaller group isolates itself from a population, splits off and reproduces, genetic drift is more than likely to occur.
+If a genetic drift develops in a new colony, it is referred to as a founder effect.
+Tay-Sachs disease is an example of a founder effect – this disease is especially common among Ashkenazic Jews in the United States.

 You have already come across the term polymorphism under genetic fundamentals.
-Genetic polymorphisms are categorized in the “normal“ range.
-Various alleles mutate incidentally and are not to be considered pathological.
+Genetic polymorphisms are categorized in the ‘normal’ range.
+Various alleles mutate incidentally and cannot be considered as pathological.
 If these varying genotypes occur frequently, however, they are referred to as polymorphisms.

-Proteins and enzymes are not functional in all variables but rather only in a certain configuration.
+Proteins and enzymes are not functional in all variables but rather only in certain configurations.
 An enzyme/protein polymorphism exists if the polymorphism is of consequence in the genome as well, meaning the gene products can thus be differentiated, i.e. in an enzyme.

 The combination possibilities of the variables mean biochemical individuality for every human being.

-One exception is identical twins: They have an identical genome.
+The only exception is in identical twins: They have an identical genome.

-In uniparental disomy, both chromosomes of a homologue chromosome pair come from one parent.
+In uniparental disomy, both chromosomes of a homologous chromosome pair come from 1 parent.
 This leads to a disruption of genomic imprinting.
-One differentiates between two forms:
+One should differentiate between its 2 forms:

 - Paternal uniparental disomy: The maternal chromosome and its genes are missing.